-While many seem to think the bulk of RCM is done at the back-end of hospitals and offices, it is often the front-end that can make or break an institution financially.
+While many seem to think the bulk of RCM is done at the back-end of hospitals and offices, it is actually the front-end that can make or break an institution financially.

 It is at the front-end where the scheduling and registering of the patient takes place.
-Many facilities find that education is vital for their front-end staffers.
+Training front-end staffers on proper data intake and verification practices are crucial.
 Recurrent training facilitates accurate patient information collection.
 The most basic and critical information other than patient demographics includes up-to-date insurance information, verification of eligibility, payment plan set-up, informing the patient of the required co-pay at the time of service, and prior authorization or referrals as needed.
 All of this should take place before the patient has contact with the doctor.

 After the patient has seen the doctor and services have been provided, the front-end should continue to communicate with patients concerning office policies, balances, and any outstanding payments.

 Communication has never been easier than today.
 Many facilities take advantage of this by using software to contact patients by mobile device, email, phone call, or text messaging.
+One of our favorite apps for patient communication is Spruce.
+Spruce is a Healthcare communication platform designed for modern clinics.
+Practices can securely connect and communicate with their patients and teammates from anywhere.
 The use of such applications to contact patients and remind them of payment collections, scheduling, or needed action concerning registration is one way to help increase patient involvement, with the goal of increasing collection rates.
-To learn more about the benefits of automated customer engagement, billing and collection software, visit Enter - Intelligent Billing’s website for a free consultation.
+To learn more about the benefits of automated customer engagement, billing and collection software, visit the Enter, Patient Billing website for a free consultation.

 The ultimate goal of RCM is reimbursement, and there are several drivers to make that happen.